While there has been research into the subject, there are still many unknowns.

 It is difficult to conclude confidently whether the regions that get the most severe weather and tornadoes will shift as the climate warms.

-"The balance of the ingredients that we need [for severe weather and tornadoes]... are tied to really large-scale features on the planet," Brooks stressed.
+"The balance of the ingredients that we need [for severe weather and tornadoes]... are tied to really large-scale features on the planet," Brooks said.
 "Like the presence of the Rocky Mountains and the Gulf of Mexico.
 Since they aren't going to move in the future, the regions where tornadoes occur are likely to be tied to their relationship to those two features."

 How Do We Research Severe Weather in the Future?